CoNarrative/glujs-guide-built/the-view-model-in-full.md

 Later when you realize that you'd like to load only on an explicit refresh or just need to temporarily suppress the behavior for debugging, you can just comment it out and "switch off" the behavior in one place.

 If you need to add new behavior to some or all of the property events, you can do that as a separate "rule".
-The ordering is deterministic; gluJS will process in the order you include them in your view model declaration.
+The ordering is deterministic; GluJS will process in the order you include them in your view model declaration.

 While this is an entirely optional pattern, it is a natural and powerful fit for building modular reactive UIs.